Heinrich Carl von Schimmelmann

-Heinrich Carl von Schimmelmann (13 July 1724 – 16 February 1782) was a German-born merchant, banker, nobleman, planter and politician.
+Heinrich Carl von Schimmelmann (13 July 1724 – 16 February 1782) was a German-born Danish merchant, banker and politician.
+He was the largest Danish slave owner and slave trader, owning over 1,000 slaves on his plantations in the Danish-owned West Indies.
+He became one of the absolute richest people in Denmark and, among other things, owned the Odd Fellow Palace.
 During the Seven Years' War, he speculated heavily on currency debasement in close association with his business partner Abel Seyler.
 After supporting Denmark–Norway as the head of the banking system in Denmark, he was rewarded by becoming a member of the Danish nobility.
 Eventually, he became a plantation owner (and slave owner) and Danish finance minister.
 From 1774 onwards, von Schimmelmann was involved in the project of digging the Eider Canal.
 He died in 1782.

 Early life and career

 His father Diedrich Jacob was a merchant and city councillor in Demmin, Swedish Pommerania, who sent him out learning the trade in Stettin.
 In 1746 he set up a supplies store in sugar, coffee and tobacco in Dresden.
 On 4 March 1747, at the age of 23, he married then 17-year-old Caroline Tugendreich Friedeborn.
 In 1755, Schimmelmann was responsible for tariff collection in Kursachsen.
 By the end of 1756 he delivered grain and flour to the Prussian army and was appointed as Geheimrat.
 In December 1756 or 1757 he bought pillaged Meissen porcelain from the Prussian king, which were shipped in 110 cases to Hamburg, and auctioned on 11 July 1758.
 (He secretly returned a part to the Saxon king August III.)
 In April Frederick the Great ordered him to contact Veitel Heine Ephraim and Daniel Itzig and deliver silver to the two mint masters who were leasing all the Prussian mints.
 Already in July 1758 Schimmelmann leased the mint in Schwerin (Mecklenburg) from Frederick II, Duke of Mecklenburg-Schwerin and started to compete with Ephraim & Itzig.
 Schimmelmann produced debased coins, but with a higher silver content than the debased Prussian coins.
 Schimmelmann employed more than a hundred people at the end of 1759; one year later already almost 300 people.